rufer7/github-sonarcloud-integration/README.md

 ## Setup

+### Automatic Analysis

+> [!IMPORTANT]
+> Automatic analysis is only supported for GitHub repositories.
+If you are using a different version control system, you will need to use a different method to analyze your code.

 1. Follow the docs under [SonarCloud - Getting Started with GitHub](https://docs.sonarsource.com/sonarcloud/getting-started/github/) to setup `SonarCloud` with `GitHub`
    1. Sign up at [SonarCloud](https://sonarcloud.io/)
    1. Click `Import another organization`